Legal issues in airsoft: Estonia

+Minors are allowed in games if they have parent or guardian written permission and contact information.
+Minors can buy and own airsoft replicas.
+When purchasing airsoft replicas as a minor, a parent or guardian must be present.
+People over the age of 18 have no restrictions when buying or owning guns, or participating in games.

 Finland

-Airsoft guns are not treated as firearms in law, but visible transportation of any replica firearms in public areas is forbidden.
-All replica firearms must be covered with something, for example, a firearm case, when moving on public area.
-Land owner's permission is needed to play airsoft in any area.
+Airsoft guns are not treated as firearms by law, but visible transportation of any replica firearms in public areas is forbidden.
+All replica firearms must be covered with something, for example, a firearm case, when in public areas.
+The land owner's permission is needed to play airsoft in any area.